 Small, tight-knit community in Madison, Wisconsin, reeling from school shooting as authorities continue to seek answers

-(CNN) — Hundreds gathered outside the Wisconsin State Capitol on Tuesday night despite the freezing temperatures to remember victims of a private school shooting that left one teacher and a student dead and wounded six others.
+(CNN) — Hundreds gathered outside the Wisconsin State Capitol on Tuesday night to remember victims of a private school shooting that left one teacher and a student dead and wounded six others.

-A Christmas tree decorated for the holiday season was twinkling as mourners gathered to grieve, holding candles and hugging therapy dogs.
+A Christmas tree decorated for the holiday season twinkled as mourners gathered in freezing temperatures to grieve, holding candles and hugging therapy dogs.

 Police are talking to students to determine if bullying was one of the factors, he said, and investigators are looking through the online presence of the shooter to try to learn new information.